CharlesVoyager/OpenGL3DViewerNET10/README.md

 - Orbit, pan, and zoom the camera in real time.
 - Move, rotate, scale, reset, and clone loaded models.
 - Show a printer-bed volume to check model fit against configured build dimensions.
-- Tune viewer appearance, colors, lighting, and draw settings from the built-in settings window.
 - Open a model from the command line or by using the in-app import workflow.

 ## Tech Stack